 The Trans-Allegheny Lunatic Asylum was supposed to be a place of peace and restoration, but it soon devolved into madness and destruction.

-Skilled stonemasons had been brought in from Germany and Ireland to contribute to the architecture, which featured wide open windows, giving patients access to natural light and fresh air.
+Skilled stonemasons had been brought in from Germany and Ireland to contribute to the architecture that featured wide open windows, giving patients access to natural light and fresh air.

 The grounds were magnificent and sustainable, including a working farm, dairy, waterworks, gas well, and cemetery.
 It was, as architect Richard Snowden Andrews had intended it to be, a self-sufficient, state of the art facility, designed to make patients feel at home, well cared for, and restored.